stimulusreflex/stimulus_reflex/README.md

 This project uses [Standard](https://github.com/testdouble/standard) for Ruby code and [Prettier-Standard](https://github.com/sheerun/prettier-standard) for JavaScript code to minimize bike shedding related to source formatting.

-Please run `./bin/standardize` prior submitting pull requests.
+Please run `./bin/standardize` prior to submitting pull requests.

 View the [wiki](https://github.com/hopsoft/stimulus_reflex/wiki/Editor-Configuration) to see recommendations for configuring your editor to work best with the project.